SushantPoman/Study/Java notes.md

 ### Tell me about yourself:-
-qualification\
+- qualification - I have completed my graduation in Computer Engg from Pune University
-skillset working on java, spring and springboot and tools like eureka, api gateway, actuator, resilience4j, redis, prometheus and kafka\
+- skillset - Currently working on Springboot and microservice having experience of different tools like Eureka, Api gatewar, Resilience4j, Actuator, Zipkin, Redis, Promotheus and Kafka
-domain - currently working on telecom.. and having exp in ecommerce domain\
+- domain - Currently working on telecom and having exp in ecommerce domain
-achievement - I can work as independent as well as a team member.\
+- achievement - I can work as independent as well as a team member.
+- responsibility - responsible for overseeing the development process, ensuring that coding standards are met, and guiding the team towards successful completion of projects.
+Also, mentors team of developers to achieve a project's goals.
+Basically I invovled from requirement gathering/analysis to post deployment processes like monitoring, bug fixes if any.
-That's it from my side, please let me know if u r looking for any other information
+- That's it from my side, please let me know if u r looking for any other information

 ### why java?
 portability - can run on any platform and it is opensource(free)\